A digital marketing strategist who is passionate to help B2B SaaS companies achieve organic growth.

 Official blogs and guest blogs help maximize online visibility.
 But, they have one downside.
 Most often, your blogs could have a marketing angle to them that could make them appear alien to your audience.
 In fact, one reason why Q&A forums like Quora and Reddit rose in popularity is that they are built on user-generated content that has the least marketing angle to it.

 Also, they have a huge follower base since any information found on these websites is legit and approved to be genuine, true, or considered to be expert advice.
 Additionally, participating in these Q&A forums can also help your business earn referral traffic.

 In fact, if you have access to any Search Engine Optimization tool like Ahrefs, you can leverage it to find the top-performing Quora questions relevant to your domain.
-Here are the steps recommended by Nikola Roza
+Here are the steps recommended by Nikola Roza an SEO expert:

 This process would help you bring in referral traffic from Quora to your website.

 Here is one piece of advice that will help you make the most of Q&A forums.

 Pick any Q&A forum of your choice, say Quora.
 Search the keywords that are relevant to your business.
 From the results that throw up, list down popular questions based on the number of followers, answers, and upvotes.
 Do a thorough analysis to figure out gaps in existing answers.
 Write a better answer that will make you rank better than others.
 As a best practice, plug in a related blog on your website or even the website URL to maximize visibility.

 Unlike the space shuttle that I referred to at the beginning of this article, startups have one challenge.
 They are perennially short of time.
 They are always pressed to take the product or service to the market in the shortest time frame possible.
 Also, along with product release, they must also manage to bring in maximum customer interest and inquiries (read leads).

 Organic traffic takes its own sweet time to make this happen.
 A typical website or blog can take at least 60 days to 240 days to attain a level of the desired ranking.